 This series is an opportunity for students, faculty and staff to engage in diversity “hot topics” and to practice civil dialogue.
 Topics cover a wide range of diversity topics.

 The Center for Diversity & Inclusion opened in February of 2017.
 The multicultural lounge includes a full kitchen, furniture and a computer station.
-Students visiting this space will be exposed to an environment that encourages their participation in academic and co-curricular experiences that emphasize diversity, multiculturalism, social responsibility, self-awareness, cross-cultural dialogue and community building within and outside of this space and the larger college community.
-The space is open for everyone and can be reserved through the on-line system.
+Students visiting these spaces will be exposed to an environment that encourages their participation in academic and co-curricular experiences that emphasize diversity, multiculturalism, social responsibility, self-awareness, cross-cultural dialogue and community building within and outside of this space and the larger college community.
+The spaces are open for everyone and can be reserved through the on-line system.

 The Office of Diversity & Inclusion provides various trainings on different dimensions of diversity throughout the school year.
-This also includes Safe Zone training that is done in conjunction with the Counseling Center and Residence Life.
+This also includes Safe Zone training.

 Scholar of the Month